Lipid bilayers - Part I: Self-assembly

 where θ is the angle between the bond and the bilayer normal.
 P2 = 1 means perfect alignment with the bilayer normal, P2 = −0.5 anti-alignment, and P2 = 0 random orientation.

-A script to calculate these order parameters can be downloaded in the Downloads -> Tools -> Other tools section of the website (scroll down to the section on do_order
+A script to calculate these order parameters can be downloaded in the Downloads -> Tools -> Other tools section of the website.
+There is an updated version of the script included with this tutorial, under spontaneous-assembly/do-order-gmx5-p3.py

-.
-The simulation has 128 DPPC lipids and the output is the P2, calculated relative to the Z-axis, and average over results from every 20th equally-spaced snapshot in the trajectory.
-Results are available as output and in the files order.dat
+; the simulation has 128 DSPC lipids and the output is the P2 calculated relative to the Z-axis, and averaged over results from every 20th equally-spaced snapshot in the trajectory.
+Results are available as output to the terminal and in the files order.dat

 and S-profile.dat